AdebanjoOayinka/THE-PALMORA-GROUP-HR-ANALYSIS/README.md

 ### Charts
       Other info revealed from the analysis are:

-            1. Some of the staff were not rated (hence no bunus pay for them)
+            1. Some of the staff were not rated (hence no bonus pay for them)

             2. There were some names of staff that appeared in two locations;